 Recently, the Pentagon introduced its newest creation to be used by U.S. Special Forces for its military applications.

 Yes another toy for the Military-Industrial Complex, the “Jetson” Laser aka Cardiac Signature Biometric Authentication Technology,” can detect an individual’s cardiac signature from about two football fields away by measuring their heartbeat, then comparing it to a database.
 The device can reportedly be used to ID someone with 95% accuracy in optimal testing conditions, let’s pray it will be used for all the right reasons.

-As an anti-terrorism tool, the laser makes perfect sense, it has an effective range at just over 200 meters, the device would theoretically function like a sniper weapon.
+As an anti-terrorism tool, the laser makes perfect sense, it has an effective range of just over 200 meters, the device would theoretically function as a sniper weapon.

-Developed by Ideal Innovations, Inc, who’s big with military industrial complex and it’s partners, this biotechnology is introducing us to the technical aspects of the space age era with a twist of Orwellian, let’s hope it stays on the up and up.
+Developed by Ideal Innovations, Inc, which’s big with the military-industrial complex and its partners, this biotechnology is introducing us to the technical aspects of the space age era with a twist of Orwellian, let’s hope it stays on the up and up.

 According to the 2017 documents from the Combating Terrorism Support Office (CTTSO), “Jetson” has been in development for several years.